blastrock/pkgj/README.md

   The default value is `ux0:`

-7. I want to play PSM Games
+7. I want to play PSM Games!

   You need to install the [NoPsmDrm][] plugin and follow the setup instructions.
   After installing a PSM game, you'll need to refresh your livearea.
 You can do that by booting into the recovery menu and selecting `Rebuild Database`.
-  You'll loose your livearea layout this way.
+  This will also remove your livearea layout.

-8. The PSM Games don't work
+8. The PSM Games don't work.

   If you followed the instructions for [NoPsmDrm][], you can try to activate your account for psm games using [NoPsmDrm Fixer][https://github.com/Yoti/psv_npdrmfix].

-9. I don't want to loose my livearea layout/There should be a better way, this is too much effort
+9. I don't want to loose my livearea layout/This is too much effort, there should be a better way.

   Warning: This method may **format** your memory card, if you're not careful.

   Well yes, there is.
 You can trigger a database refresh by removing `ux0:id.dat` and rebooting.

-  But: When using a Slim or a TV and an official memory card, you'll be asked if you ` want to transfer the data on the internal memory card to the removable memory card`.
+  But: When using a Slim or a PS TV and an official memory card, you'll be asked if you "want to transfer the data on the internal memory card to the removable memory card".
   If you press "Yes" here, your memory card will be **formatted**.
-Just press "No" here.
-If you're using a Fat, SD2VITA or USB storage, there's risk.
+Just press "No".
+In case you're using a Fat, SD2VITA or USB storage, there's no risk.

-10. There should be an easier way to remove this file
+10. There should be an easier way to remove this file!

   You can automate the removal of the `id.dat` file by adding the following line to your configuration file: